Nissan Fairlady Z (S130): 1981

 At the time of its release into the US market, the 280ZX turbo was the fastest Japanese import on the American market.
-The turbocharged 280ZX with a three-speed automatic delivered 0–60 mph times of 7.4 seconds and a very respectable quarter mile time of 16.6 seconds, at a top speed of 130 mi/h.
+The turbocharged 280ZX with a three-speed automatic delivered times of 7.4 seconds and a very respectable quarter mile time of 16.6 seconds, at a top speed of 130 mph.

 One criticism of the early 280ZX was a reduction in spring rates, giving a softer ride and making the car rather difficult to drive hard through corners without transient oversteer, which was a feature of trailing-arm rear suspensions.
 The release of the turbocharged model in 1981 saw the introduction of a revised rear suspension, which Nissan continued to use in the 1982 and 1983 turbos, as well as the non-turbo from mid-1982 onward.
 Car and Driver had another complaint of the 280ZX turbo: in a 1981 comparison of several performance cars, they decided that while the acceleration was on par with other sports cars of the era, the braking system was prone to fading away completely before a lap could be completed on their test track.